 Table of Contents

-In the state of Texas, mugshots, as well as any other criminal information, are classified as public information.
-Due to documents such as the Freedom of Information Act, there can be no Texas arrest laws barring any publication or distribution of arrest data.
+In the state of Texas, mugshots and other arrest information are public information.
+And due to documents like the Freedom of Information Act, there can be no Texas arrest laws barring the publication or distribution of that data.

-Certain states such as Georgia will have the courthouse send legal takedown notices which would suffice.
-The sad part is that even if your case was dismissed minutes after being arrested, there is no guarantee these sites will remove your information.
+Certain state laws require courts to send legal takedown notices to mugshot sites.
+But even if they dismiss your case right after the arrest, there is no guarantee these sites will remove your information.

 Request a Free Consultation